hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 these channels, we say a man is living, and when these cease to work, a man is said to be dead.
 But when a man is able to act either with or without these channels, birth and death will have no meaning for him.
-All the bodies in the universe are made up of Tanmâtras, their difference lies in the arrangement of the latter.
+All the bodies in the universe are made up of Tanmātras, their difference lies in the arrangement of the latter.
 If you are the arranger, you can arrange a body in one way or another.
 Who makes up this body but you?
 Who eats the food?
 If another ate the food for you,